wp-plugins/hms-testimonials/readme.txt

 == Description ==

-** Now with Akismet anti-spam integration! **
+HMS Testimonials is a testimonial and review plugin for your WordPress website.
+This plugin was built to cover a bunch of different use cases.
+Therefore it does not contain any styling to make it "look pretty".
+You are free to add any CSS to make your testimonials look good to your themes style.css.
+If you have a unique need and HMS Testimonials doesn't fit, open a [support thread](https://wordpress.org/support/plugin/hms-testimonials) and request what you need.
+While not all requests are added, many are.

+A few of our unique features include:

 * Create your own templates using drag and drop allowing you to display testimonials in different ways through your site.
 * Custom fields!
 You can now add additional fields to your testimonials.
 * You can now add an image to your testimonial.
 This allows you show a picture of the person who submitted the testimonial.
+* Create groups to show different sets of testimonials on different pages.
+Testimonials can be added to multiple groups to reduce duplicates.

 HMS Testimonials offers you three shortcodes and two widgets.
 The first shortcode allows you to show all of your testimonials, a group of testimonials or just a single testimonial.
 The second shortcode allows you to show all or a group of testimonials that rotate through one at a time.
-Our third shortcode will display a form on a page or post to alow your visitors to submit testimonials.
-This shortcode can be placed inside a page or a blog post.
-If your theme uses sidebars you can use one or both of the widgets we offer.
-The first widget does the same as our shortcode.
-It shows all, a group or just one testimonial.
+Our third shortcode will display a form on a page or post to allow your visitors to submit testimonials.

+If your theme uses sidebars you can use the widgets we provide The first widget compliments the first shortcode by listing all, a group or just a single testimonial.
 Our second widget rotates through the selected testimonials one at a time.
-After a few seconds it will fade out the old and fade in the new testimonial.
+After a few seconds it will fade out the old testimonial and fade in the new one.

-Create groups to display specific testimonials on different pages.
-You can change the order they are shown in using a simple drag and drop method.

-Use the settings to allow access for your users to write testimonials about your company.

 == Installation ==